DEFRA/ffc-grants-eligibility-checker/test/performance/README.md

 http;host.docker.internal;3000
 ```

-The following script can then be used to run the test with the same command as the Jenkins pipeline, clearing the reports directory first as required by JMeter:
+The following command can then be used to run the test in the same manner as the Jenkins pipeline:

 ```
-./run.sh
+docker-compose -f ../../docker-compose.yaml -f docker-compose.jmeter.yaml run --build --rm jmeter-test
 ```

 The report is written to the `/test/performance/html_reports` directory.